bisinho/Enablement-Day-Guides/4 - Alert Notifications service for SAP BTP in Action/README.md

 `eventType` `Contains` `app.crash`

-Hint: to identify unique parameters which you could use to setup the needed conditions in Alert Notification service, you can consult the various events consumed in Alert Notification service.
+**HINT**: to identify unique parameters which you could use to setup the needed conditions in Alert Notification service, you can consult the various events consumed in Alert Notification service.
 If we take the example of a CF crashed app, you can check out the parameters available in this event: Application Crash: https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/application-crash
 See some examples of the event properties below:
 ![](./images/ans-17.png)